Paul Gosar: 2012

 Gosar initially planned to seek reelection in the 1st district, which had been made less favorable to Republicans as a result of redistricting, but with Kirkpatrick priming for a rematch, he changed his mind and announced in January 2012 that he would run in the newly created 4th district.
 The 4th had absorbed much of the western portion of the old 1st district and was heavily Republican.
 Gosar rented an apartment in Prescott, the largest city in the 4th, which he claims as his official residence.
-While members of the House are only constitutionally required to live in the state they represent, Gosar claimed he would eventually buy a home in the 4th.
+While members of the House are only constitutionally required to live in the state (not the district) that they represent, Gosar claimed that he eventually would buy a home in the 4th.
 Despite this, he still claims his home in Flagstaff as his primary residence; he has long received tax breaks on his Flagstaff home due to this status.
 While he is registered to vote in Yavapai County, home to Prescott, his wife is registered to vote in Coconino County, home to Flagstaff.

 Gosar initially faced a tough primary fight against Babeu, but Babeu pulled out in May 2012 owing to allegations of abuse of power.
 Gosar defeated former state senator Ron Gould and businessman Rick Murphy in the Republican primary, all but assuring him a second term in Congress.
 In the November general election, he defeated Democratic challenger Johnnie Robinson with 67% of the vote.